NSCA CPT Study Guide

 Resistance Training Goals

-Muscular Endurance: This is typically seen as more repetitions, in the realm of more than 10 per set, with sets varying depending on status of training.
+Muscular Endurance: This is typically seen as more repetitions, in the realm of more than 10 per set, with sets varying depending on training status.

-Muscular Strength: For core exercises we see plans of 6 or less reps with sets of three or more per exercise.
+Muscular Strength: For core exercises, we see plans of 6 or fewer reps with sets of three or more per exercise.
 Assistance exercises use 8 or more reps with 1 – 3 sets.

 Power Exercises: These shouldn’t be done with untrained and new clients.
 Strength should be focused on first.
 Here we see 3 sets of 3 – 6 reps for intermediate people and 3 – 6 sets of 1 – 6 reps for the more advanced clients.